milestonesys/mipsdk-samples-component/MediaViewerBitmapSource/README.md

 ![](MediaViewerBitmapSource.png)

-The first button is used to log in to the XProtect VMS.
-The next button is used to pick the camera.
+Login to XProtect happens when the application starts.
+Use the "select camera" button to select a camera.
+To select another camera, simply click on the button again.

 With the radio buttons, you choose whether to browse playback footage or see live streaming from the camera.
-Depending on this choice, the time-line (PlaybackUserControl) will be seen below the camera video display.
+Depending on this choice, the time-line (PlaybackWpfUserControl) will be enabled or disabled.
 This control, similarly to the time-line control of the Smart Client, allows the user to handle playback.

 The loop button illustrates how to implement a looping playback behavior.
+The loop button is only enabled while browsing playback footage.

 ## The sample demonstrates

 - Use of media toolkit BitmapSource
-- Use of PlayBackUserControl to control playback
+- Use of PlaybackWpfUserControl to control playback
 - Handling of threads while using media toolkit and UI forms controls

 ## Using

 - VideoOS.Platform.Client.BitmapSource
 - VideoOS.Platform.Client.PlaybackController
-- VideoOS.Platform.Client.PlaybackUserControl
+- VideoOS.Platform.Client.PlaybackWpfUserControl

 ## Environment